Every year since 1986, NBCC has celebrated its anniversary with a special slide show usually held in March.

 This is a private, invitational event open only to members of North Bethesda Camera Club and their guests, as well as residents of Asbury and their guests.

-As we did last year, we will accept essays as video files.
+As we did for the past two years, we will accept essays as video files.

 This enables Mac users to prepare essays using native Mac software.